Escaped prisoner from Puerto Rico caught in Lee County after nearly 40 years on the run

 Click here for updates on this story

-LEE COUNTY, Florida (WSVN) — A man who escaped a Puerto Rican prison nearly 40 years ago was caught by Lee County deputies on Friday.
+LEE COUNTY, Florida (WBBH) — A man who escaped a Puerto Rican prison nearly 40 years ago was caught by Lee County deputies on Friday.

 According to the Lee County Sheriff’s Office, authorities in Puerto Rico reached out to LCSO about Jorge Milla-Valdes, who they believed was living in Lee County, hiding under the name Luis Aguirre.